-When Crux Cigars Company launched in 2014, the company initially released three lines (Ninfamaniac, Ninfamaniac Dark, and Skeeterz) all with ring gauges 33 and under.
+When Crux Cigars Company launched in 2014, the company initially released three lines (Ninfamaniac, Ninfamaniac Dark, and Skeeterz), all with ring gauges 33 and under.
 While this seemed like an unorthodox approach, it also allowed the company to enter the market with some differentiating offerings.
-Later that year, three additional lines would follow that would have a focus on more-traditional (U.S.) vitola offerings.
-One of those lines. the Crux Bull & Bear would have a focus toward larger ring gauges..
+Later that year, three additional lines would follow that would have a focus on more traditional (U.S.) vitola offerings.
+One of those lines. the Crux Bull & Bear, would have a focus toward larger ring gauges.
 Bull & Bear was originally launched in a Robusto Extra (5 1/2 x 55) and a Gordo Marblehead (6 x 60).
 Last year the company introduced a slightly smaller ring gauge into Bull & Bear with a traditional 6 x 52 Toro.
 Today we take a closer look at the Crux Bull & Bear in that Toro size.
 Crux Cigars has been introducing some excellent cigars into the market.
-The new Crux Bull & Bear Toro is no exception as this is anther winner for the company.
+The new Crux Bull & Bear Toro is no exception as this is another winner for the company.

-Crux Cigar Company, was originally by Jeff Haugen and Joel Rogers, the owners of Tobacco Grove in Maple Grove Minnesota.
+Crux Cigar Company was formed by Jeff Haugen and Joel Rogers, the owners of Tobacco Grove in Maple Grove, Minnesota.
 The duo has looked to build on their experience on the retail end as they enter the world of manufacturers.
 Haugen personally is involved with the development of all of the blends in his portfolio.

 Without further ado, let’s take a closer look at the Crux Bull & Bear Toro and see what this cigar brings to the table.

 The Crux Bull & Bear is highlighted by a Habano wrapper.
-The cigar is made at Crux Cigars’ manufacturing partner, the Placencia factory in Esteli, Nicaragua.
+The cigar is made at Crux Cigars’ manufacturing partner, the Plasencia factory in Estelí, Nicaragua.

 Toro: 6 x 52